-37.1 Police Officers, except new Police Officers, shall receive an annual uniform allowance on the first day of the fiscal year payable during the month of August for the purchase of uniforms as specified by the CITY.
-The uniform allowance for Police Officers shall be \$1,100 per year.

-- 37.2 New Police Officers shall receive this an initial uniform allowance of \$1,500 during their first month of employment and shall receive the annual uniform allowance annually thereafter during the month of August. - 37.3 No Police Officer shall receive a uniform allowance more than once during each fiscal year.
-A new Police Officer who receives their initial uniform allowance on or after May 1 will not receive the annual uniform allowance until August of the following year.
-For example, an officer hired on May 15, 2024 will not receive an annual uniform allowance until August of 2025. - 37.4 New Police Officers shall not be required to have a Class A Uniform until completion of the probationary period. - 37.5 The CITY shall provide newly assigned motorcycle officers the initial riding boots, pants, breeches and leather jacket. - 37.6 Police Officers required to wear uniforms shall wear them while at work and shall be responsible for their purchase, maintenance and replacement in accordance with CITY and Department policies. - 37.7 Effective upon Council approval, the uniform allowance for Police officers shall be \$1,100 per year.
-The increased uniform allowance for the 2014-2015 year shall be paid only to employees in paid status on or after September 7, 2014.
+- 37.1 Police Officers, except new Police Officers, shall receive an annual uniform allowance on the first day of the fiscal year payable during the month of August for the purchase of uniforms as specified by the CITY.
+The uniform allowance for Police Officers shall be \$1,100 per year. - 37.2 New Police Officers shall receive an initial uniform allowance of \$1,500 during their first month of employment and shall receive the annual uniform allowance thereafter during the month of August. - 37.3 A new Police Officer who receives their initial uniform allowance on or after May 1 will not receive the annual uniform allowance until August of the following year.
+For example, an officer hired on May 15, 2024 will not receive an annual uniform allowance until August of 2025. - 37.4 New Police Officers shall not be required to have a Class A Uniform until completion of the probationary period. - 37.5 The CITY shall provide newly assigned motorcycle officers the initial riding boots, pants, and jacket. - 37.6 Police Officers required to wear uniforms shall wear them while at work and shall be responsible for their purchase, maintenance and replacement in accordance with CITY and Department policies.